CyberSpaceBoy/backups-s3-sse/README.md

 ## Known Issues

 * The process only allows sending or restoring one file at a time.
-* The process doesn't support storing files nested folders on remote S3 service.
-(Files are stored in a single folder as specified in .env file.)
+* The process doesn't support sending files while retaining nested folder structure.
+(Files are stored in a single folder as specified in `.env` file)
 * The process to restore file cannot start with a path name.

 ## Other Resources